awsdocs/aws-freertos-docs/doc_source/userguide/ble-demo.md

 When you define configuration variables, use the format of the placeholder values provided in the configuration files\.

-1. Confirm that the [Android SDK for Amazon FreeRTOS Bluetooth Devices](freertos-ble-mobile.md#freertos-ble-android) is installed\.
+1. Confirm that the [Android SDK for FreeRTOS Bluetooth Devices](freertos-ble-mobile.md#freertos-ble-android) is installed\.

 1. Create an AWS IoT policy in your region \(if you haven't already\)\.
 **Note**